RISCfuture/SwiftNASR/Sources/SwiftNASR/Documentation.docc/Loader.md

 loader.
 The ``Distribution`` is responsible for parsing the data; the `Loader` only retrieves it from disk, memory, or the Internet.

-In order to support Swift's numerous types of concurrency, the `load` methods appear thrice: once with a traditional callback, once as a Combine publisher, and once in an `async`/`await` style.

 ## Topics

 ### Subclasses